 In 2016, it is estimated that there were 160,000 knee revision surgeries in the US and Europe.1 This indicates that some 4% of all knee implant procedures result from failure of the initial knee implant.
 In revision, a number of clinical indications lead to the requirement for a stabilized hinged knee.

-Hinge constructs made from PEEK-OPTIMATM Reinforced and PEEK-OPTIMATM Wear Performance offer superior cold-flow resistance2, 3 as well as dimensional stability during the device lifetime (20+ years) compared to traditional hinge mechanisms that use Ultra-high-molecular-weight polyethylene (UHMWPE), to provide constrained stability.1
+Hinge constructs made from PEEK-OPTIMATM Reinforced and PEEK-OPTIMATM Wear Performance offer superior cold-flow resistance2, 3 as well as dimensional stability during the device lifetime (over 20 years) compared to traditional hinge mechanisms that use Ultra-high-molecular-weight polyethylene (UHMWPE), to provide constrained stability.1

 In addition, the PEEK-OPTIMATM polymer has proven biocompatibility and biostability in implantable devices worldwide, provides safety, longevity and reassurance to patients and surgeons alike.
 Unicondylar knee testing reported a 70% reduction in wear compared with literature values for similar UHMWPE-base prostheses.4